 - 1. As required by the State of Texas, the County Judge, assisted by the County Auditor, prepares an annual budget prior to the beginning of the fiscal year.
 Budgeted funds include the general and special revenue funds.
 The operating budget includes proposed expenditures and the means of financing them. - 2.
 The budget is filed in the County Clerk's office and is open to public inspection.
 The Commissioners Court is required to hold at least one public hearing on the budget no less than 15 days subsequent to the filing by the County Judge. - 3.
 The budget is then adopted at the conclusion of the last public hearing by the favorable votes of a majority of the members of the Commissioners Court.
-The original budget was adopted by the Commissioners Court on September 21, 2017, in accordance with the above process.
-The final fiscal 2018 budget revision was adopted by the Commissioners Court on December 28, 2018.
+The original budget was adopted by the Commissioners Court on September 28, 2018, in accordance with the above process.
+The final fiscal 2019 budget revision was adopted by the Commissioners Court on December 30, 2019. - 4.
+The Commissioners Court approves all revisions of the budget, including transfers of budgeted amounts between departments within a specific fund, transfers between funds, and increases to total expenditures of any fund. - The fiscal 2019 budget was prepared on the cash basis using estimated beginning and ending cash balances.
+There is not a significant difference in the budgeted revenues and expenditures between the cash basis and modified accrual basis.